-Welcome to Artemple.Global, from beautiful Byron Bay, Australia.
+Welcome to Artemple.Global, from the beautiful Byron Bay Hinterland, Australia.

-I'm so pleased you've come to explore and experience the home of my artwork.
-Artemple.Global was established as an independent platform for showcasing unique and beautiful fine art photography and other hand crafted artworks, many of them created through slow and thoughtful processes that carry the individual and unique marks of the maker, and not necessarily art that fits into mainstream commercial galleries.
+Artemple.Global was established as an independent platform for showcasing unique and beautiful fine art photography and other hand crafted artworks, many of them created through slow and thoughtful processes that carry the individual and unique marks of the maker.
 Increasingly, in response to a world where mass production is not only damaging our environment, degrading the worth of humans through exploiting low income labour in developing countries and devaluing consumer goods in a throw away world, there is a movement that encourages us to quiet the pace of our visual experience and change the way we approach how we make and see art.
 Slow art.
 It is about purposely stepping out of the frantic pace of the internet age and slowing our minds down and creating pleasurable internal states of experience through creative experiences.
 Slow art encourages the beholder to contemplate the art slowly and take in the sensory experience as a meditative event.
 It is about creating an internal experience through visual aesthetics and appreciating all aspects of the work.
 It is also about a return to bespoke art created in the realm of artisan ateliers with a focus on showcasing and celebrating the unique features of handmade artworks as precious points of difference.

-I am an internationally exhibited fine art photographer and process historian/ printer.
-Alongside creating contemporary digital photographic artwork I specialise in combining 21st century digital imagery with 18th and 19th century antiquarian photographic printing processes, creating hand crafted, unique state artworks.
+I have exhibited internationally and my work is held in various collections including university and gallery collections around the world.
+Alongside creating both contemporary & photographic fine art, I specialise in combining 21st century digital imagery with 18th and 19th century antiquarian photographic printing processes, creating hand crafted, unique state artworks.
 The result is a wonderful intersection between the material nature of these one of a kind, precious and historical articles and the ephemeral nature of the digital image in the internet age.
 It is through this intersection that I seek to create a pause for the viewer to see the digital world through the paradigm of a more refined, artisan and bespoke framework.

-I am a qualified life development coach with a Masters of Science (Coaching Psychology), and run an evidence based practice grounded in positive psychology and mindfulness.
-I coach others in professional environments to achieve more balanced mind states.
-I hold creative photographic and mindfulness workshops and retreats that incorporate mindfulness into an arts based framework at my Studio Atelier located in a beautiful 25 acre rainforest property in the Byron Hinterland.
+I have 7 university degrees and am a qualified life development coach with a Masters of Science (Coaching Psychology), and run an evidence based practice grounded in positive psychology, mindfulness & creativity.
+I also offer creative workshops and retreats that incorporate mindfulness into an arts based framework at my Studio Atelier located in a beautiful 25 acre rainforest property in the Byron Hinterland.